somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 * code credit to this [RStudio](https://blogs.rstudio.com/tensorflow/posts/2018-06-25-sunspots-lstm/) tutorial.

 d.
 Determine the timesteps and batch size<br>
-	1. Daily data: How far ahead do you want to predict?
-Try to catch a natural trend period (consider the ACF and PACF plots)<br>
+	<p class="tab">1.
+Daily data: How far ahead do you want to predict?
+Try to catch a natural trend period (consider the ACF and PACF plots)</p><br>
-	2. Batch size: Where would you like to divide the data to predict?<br>
+	<p class="tab">2.
+Batch size: Where would you like to divide the data to predict?</p><br>
 e.
-Center the data and store the values to undo tranformation later
+Center the data and store the values to undo tranformation later<br>

 Assuming Temp is the temperatures and df is your dataframe with the key column added, the code for part e may look something like this:
 {% highlight r %}